 This Banana Bread in a Jar is a clever twist on an old family favorite and it’s a great idea for a gift too!
-The bread will keep moist and fresh for longer in the jars so be sure to make a big batch.
+The bread will keep moist and fresh for longer in the jars so make a big batch.

 You can also freeze them for several months.
 We have included some tips on cooking with Mason Jars that we encourage you to read.
-You should not place your jars into a dry oven.
+Don’t place jars into a dry oven.

 The cooking technique should be a water bath or a pressure canner.
-We have included a video tutorial and some handy tips and tricks regarding baking with Mason Jars.
 This easy recipe is a great way to use up those tired or over-ripe bananas.
-There’s also some great ideas for Baking Jar Recipes here.
+It takes 10 minutes preparation time to whip this recipe up.

 How To Use Mason Jars For Baking

 - Sterilize Jars in boiling hot water, thoroughly.
 This will combat bacteria.
 Pay special attention to rims and lids.
 Leave to dry thoroughly.

 Oil and Flour the inside of the Mason Jars.
 Pint sized jars hold about 2 cupcakes.
 Most Box Cake mixes will yield 24 as rule of thumb.

 Preheat your oven to 325 degrees F. Prepare your batter as you normally would

 When filling your Mason Jars with batter, do so until they are around 2/3 full.